Silvio Narizzano: Career

+Personal life, illness and death

+Narizzano was bisexual and was in a longtime relationship with screenwriter Win Wells.

 From the 1960s, Narizzano divided his time between London and Mojácar, Spain.
-He suffered from recurring depression in adulthood, which worsened in the 1980s following the death of a long-term friend and collaborator, the scriptwriter Win Wells.
+He suffered from recurring depression in adulthood, which worsened in the 1980s following the death of Wells in 1983.

 Toward the end of his life, Narizzano was referred to a psychiatric unit which was part of a voluntary inpatient facility for complex depression and anxiety which provided practical and emotional support as part of St. Pancras Hospital.

+Narizzano died in London on July 26, 2011, aged 84.